NishadCodes18/BML-LCA-2/README.md

 ### Result

-The final result and accuracy are shown in the notebook.
+The final results and accuracy are available in the notebook.

 ### Files

 `LCA_2_Bank_Marketing_KNN.ipynb` → Complete practical exam notebook

+`Output photos/` → Screenshots of the outputs obtained while running the experiment

+The output folder contains screenshots of the different steps and results of the practical.

 ### Used